HamedKAAC/R-means/README.md

 # R-means
-Python implementation of R-means algorithm
+>This repository includes a Python implementation of the R-means algorithm.